openzipkin-attic/zipkin-sparkstreaming/stream/kafka/README.md

 Property | Default | Description
 --- | --- | ---
-topic | zipkin | Kafka topic encoded lists of spans are be consumed from. bootstrap-servers | none | Initial set of kafka servers to connect to; others may be discovered.
+topic | zipkin | Kafka topic encoded lists of spans are be consumed from. group-id | zipkin | Consumer group this process is consuming on behalf of. bootstrap-servers | none | Initial set of kafka servers to connect to; others may be discovered.
 Values are in comma-separated host:port syntax.
 Ex "host1:9092,host2:9092". zookeeper.connect-servers | none | Looks up bootstrap-servers from Zookeeper.
 Values are in comma-separated host:port syntax.
 Ex "host1:2181,host2:2181". zookeeper.connect-suffix | "" | Optional chroot path used as a suffix for connect string.